chris-wood/draft-arc/draft-yun-cfrg-arc.md

 state: input PresentationState
   - credential
   - presentationContext: Data (public), used for presentation tag computation.
+  - presentationNonceSet: {Integer}, the set of nonces that have been used for this presentation
   - presentationCount: Integer, the number of times this credential has been presented for this presentationContext, initialized to 0.
   - presentationLimit: Integer, the fixed presentation limit.